Combine the unique flavor of ampalaya (bitter gourd / melon) with the umami of dried shrimps in this simple, inexpensive and delicious Asian dish.

 A couple of days ago, in another attempt to acquire a taste for ampalaya, I cooked this sautéed dish with ampalaya, dried shrimps and eggs.

 This recipe begins with the assumption that you have properly prepped your ampalaya.
 I’ve written that down as a stand alone entry so that every time I post a recipe that includes ampalaya, I’ll just refer to it instead of repeating the procedure over and over.
 The link to the instructions is in the ingredients list.

-Crush, peel and chop the garlic.
-Roughly chop the onion and tomatoes.
+- Crush, peel and chop the garlic.

-Beat the eggs.
+- Beat the eggs.

-Heat the cooking oil in a pan.
+- Heat the cooking oil in a pan.
 Add the garlic, onion and tomatoes.
 Cook over medium heat, stirring, until they start to soften.

-- Pour in about 1/3 cup of water, bring to the boil, cover and simmer until the water had evaporated and the ampalaya is cooked through.
+- Pour in about two tablespoons of water, bring to the boil, cover and simmer until the water had evaporated and the ampalaya is cooked through.

-Turn up the heat to medium high and pour in the beaten eggs.
+- Turn up the heat to medium high and pour in the beaten eggs.
 DO NOT disturb for about 15 seconds to allow the eggs to partially set.

-Stir lightly and continue cooking until the eggs are fully cooked.
+- Stir lightly and continue cooking until the eggs are fully cooked.

-Serve hot with rice.
+- Serve hot with rice.